 Many states have different redistricting timelines for their congressional and legislative districts.
 Below are the deadlines states are held to for redistricting legislative districts.

-Seven states have explicit deadlines to complete legislative redistricting in the year of each decade ending in two, in this case 2022.
-States with 2022 redistricting deadlines are Florida, Kansas, Kentucky, Louisiana, Maryland, Mississippi, and New York.
+Eight states have explicit deadlines to complete legislative redistricting in the year of each decade ending in two, in this case 2022.
+States with 2022 redistricting deadlines are Florida, Kansas, Kentucky, Louisiana, Maryland, Mississippi, New York, and Washington.

 Year/Session Following the Census